Sly 2: Band of Thieves: Plot

-Two years after the defeat of Clockwerk, (Note: As depicted in Sly Cooper and the Thievius Raccoonus.)
-Sly, Bentley, and Murray breaks into the national history museum in Cairo to steal and destroy Clockwerk's parts so he could never return.
+Two years after the defeat of Clockwerk, (Note: As depicted in Sly Cooper and the Thievius Raccoonus (2002).)
+Sly Cooper, Bentley and Murray breaks into the national history museum in Cairo, Egypt to steal and destroy Clockwerk's parts so he could never return.
 However, the gang realizes in the heist that the Clockwerk parts had already been stolen.
 Carmelita Fox shows up and accuses Sly of stealing the parts, but her new assistant, a Bengal tiger named Constable Neyla, suggests that Cooper's crew was not behind the theft, but that it was the work of the Klaww gang.
 After a quick getaway, they begin their investigations into the mysterious Klaww Gang, and begin to hunt them down.

-The first member of the Klaww Gang is Dimitri, a misunderstood marine iguana artist who owns a nightclub in Paris.
+The first member of the Klaww Gang is Dimitri, a misunderstood marine iguana artist who owns a nightclub in Paris, France.
 Dimitri uses Clockwerk's tail feathers to print money.
 After a series of jobs, Sly defeats Dimitri and steals the feathers.
 Dimitri is arrested by Carmelita, while Sly and the gang escape.
 The second member of the Klaww gang is Rajan, a powerful Bengal Tiger from India who possesses Clockwerk's wings and heart.
 After obtaining the wings, Rajan flees with the heart into the jungle.
-After obtaining the heart in a fight, Sly and Murray are trapped and arrested along with Rajan by the Contessa, who runs a hypnosis prison in Prague.
-Bentley immediately heads to the prison, where he learns that the Contessa (a black widow) is actually a secret member of the Klaww gang, who hypnotizes the prisoners to tell them where their loot is.
+After obtaining the heart in a fight, Sly and Murray are trapped and arrested along with Rajan by the Contessa, who runs a hypnosis prison in Prague, the Czech Republic.
+Bentley immediately heads to the prison, where he learns that the Contessa (a black widow spider) is actually a secret member of the Klaww gang, who hypnotizes the prisoners to tell them where their loot is.
 He then manages to get Sly out and, after a series of jobs, Murray is set free.
 After a lull, they chase the Contessa to her castle where, despite a small fight between the Countess and Neyla, they steal Clockwerk's eyes; the Contessa is later arrested by Neyla.